tagtag

 New York Personal Injury Lawyers

-Since workers started laying tracks more than 200 years ago, working for the railroad has been considered a dangerous job.
+Since workers started laying tracks more than 200 years ago, working for the railroad has been considered dangerous.
 And while the railroad industry is certainly much safer today, it’s still one of the most dangerous industries to work in.
 However, if you’re a railroad worker who’s been injured on the job, you have a right to pursue compensation under the Federal Employers’ Liability Act (FELA).

 In fact, unlike workers’ compensation, which usually only covers medical expenses and partial wages, FELA allows railroad workers to file a claim or a lawsuit for all damages, such as lost wages, current and future medical expenses, benefits, pain and suffering, aggravation of pre-existing conditions, and lower quality of life.
-And also unlike workers’ compensation, FELA lawsuits are decided by a jury, likely citizens from your own community.
-You need only establish that negligence on the part of your railroad company contributed to your injury.
+And also, unlike workers’ compensation, a jury decides FELA lawsuits, likely citizens from your own community.
+You need only establish that negligence by your railroad company contributed to your injury.
 Even if you were partly responsible for your injury, if you can prove that your railroad company was partly responsible — even only one percent responsible — you have a viable case.

 If you’re a railroad worker who’s been injured on the job, contact an experienced New York FELA attorney at Hach & Rose, LLP today.
 Contact our team of personal injury attorneys online, or call us at (646) 798-7585 or (866) LAWS-USA to schedule a free consultation.